Cornell Cooperative Extensions: Delaware, Herkimer, Schoharie and Otsego Counties

 Master Gardeners are trained in the art and science of horticulture, chiefly around the themes of ornamental landscapes and food gardening.
 The Master Gardener Programs are local, state, and national programs directed by state land-grant institutions—Cornell University for New Yorkers—to enhance the ability of County Cooperative Extension organizations to share knowledge, experience, and enthusiasm with residents through trained volunteers.

-Training for the program will begin the third Monday in September, and will continue for nine consecutive Mondays through November, except Columbus Day week when class will be held Tuesday.
+The new class schedule accommodates Zoom conferencing (as per C-19 protocols), running consecutive Mondays from 9:00 to 11:30 a.m.
+Classes begin on Monday, September 21, and run through March 15, 2021, except for holidays - twenty sessions altogether.
 The cost of the program training is $150.
-Individuals are invited to apply by Friday, August 14, but some space may be available for late applicants.
+Individuals are invited to apply by Friday, August 21, but some space may be available for late applicants.
 Apply now to ensure your enrollment in this very popular program.

 The CCE Master Gardener instructors provide hands-on training for volunteers through a comprehensive series of garden-based topics.
 In return for this training, volunteers work with CCE educators to provide outreach education and programs to respective county constituents.
 Many volunteers address home-gardening questions while others participate in community gardening projects, educational workshops, and annual plant sales.